 Finally, mobile fuels such as gasoline, diesel, and kerosene have limited shelf lives and will be subject to supply issues during instances of widespread infrastructure meltdowns.

-Considering the abovementioned facts, one potential fuel supply strategy would involve a good stockpile of wood and relative close proximity to a source for more, as well as a renewable mobile fuel source.
+Considering the above mentioned facts, one potential fuel supply strategy would involve a good stockpile of wood and relative close proximity to a source for more, as well as a renewable mobile fuel source.
 Because the mobile fuels listed above will be subject to supply limitations and producing them will be very difficult, if not impossible, we cannot recommend them.
 Natural gas and propane could also be used as mobile (and stationary fuels), but they’re subject to the same limitations as the others.
 Fortunately, there is a mobile fuel that is quite easy to produce, keeps well, and doubles as a mobile as well as a stationary fuel: alcohol.

-Fuel alcohol can be produced in any still but column stills are the most appropriate for this task, as they’re more efficient at making the high alcohol content need for use in engines.
-Though, considering that there are many uses for alcohol, all requiring different proofs, the best still for a prepper would be a hybrid still.
-Hybrid stills employ the use of a column which can either be packed, and used as a reflux still for fuel alcohol, or can be left empty for making whiskey, antiseptic, and distilled water.
+Reflux column stills, specifically forced reflux fractionating stills, are the most appropriate for this task, as they’re more efficient at making the high alcohol content needed for use in engines.
+Though, considering that there are many uses for alcohol, all requiring different proofs, the best still for a prepper would likely be a hybrid still that can be run with or without fractionating and forced reflux.

-There are plenty of other uses for alcohol aside from drinking and burning it.
+There are plenty of other uses for alcohol aside from whiskey and fuel.
 For example, high strength ethyl alcohol (the kind produced by fermenting sugar and then concentrating it with a still) is a versatile product that doubles as an antiseptic as well as a disinfectant.
 This means that it’s effective at cleaning wounds but can also be used to clean hard surfaces.
 It’s a broad-spectrum antimicrobial and is highly effective at killing bacteria, viruses, and fungi.
 Antiseptic and disinfectants are very useful and should be considered highly valuable by SHTF preppers.

 Despite the fact that distilled water is produced and consumed in many areas where fresh water is not abundant, the health impact of drinking distilled water is somewhat of a contentious issue.
 Some claim that distilled water is better for human health than regular water.
 Others claim that long term consumption of distilled water will negatively impact human health (due to its reduced nutrient content).
-Regardless of your position on the issue, the ability to distill water would definitely be useful during an SHTF event.
+Regardless of these conflicting opinions, the ability to distill water would definitely be useful during an SHTF event.